 What you need to know about eye diseases

-Below are descriptions of various – and serious – eye diseases and injuries.
-If you are exhibiting any of the symptoms described here, do not wait – contact us to make an appointment.
+Below are descriptions of various – and serious – common eye diseases and injuries.
+If you are exhibiting any of the symptoms described here, do not wait – contact us in Edmonton to make an appointment.

 As we age, the lens within the eye can become yellowed or cloudy.
 It is also common in diseases like diabetes or can be caused by certain medications.
-Cataracts tend to obscure vision much like a dirty windshield on a car.
-For most, it is a natural part of the aging process and is correctable.
+Cataracts tend to obscure vision, much like a dirty windshield on a car.
+For most, it is a natural part of the ageing process and is correctable.

-Behind the retina there is another tissue layer which is partly responsible for feeding the retina.
-Over time this layer can weaken and develop holes and cracks which starves the portions of the retina directly in front of it.
-This starved retina eventually loses its sensitivity to light and central vision slowly deteriorates.
+Behind the retina, there is another tissue layer that is partly responsible for feeding the retina.
+Over time this layer can weaken and develop holes and cracks, which starves the portions of the retina directly in front of it.
+This starved retina eventually loses its sensitivity to light, and central vision slowly deteriorates.
 This is known as the “dry form” of macular degeneration.
 As time goes on, weak blood vessels grow through these cracks and bleed, causing large areas of scarring in the retina.
 This is known as the “wet form” of macular degeneration.
 Genetics, age, nutrition, smoking and exposure to the sun may cause this condition.

 Increased blood sugars affect the blood circulation system in the eye, causing blood vessels to weaken and leak.
+This compliation of diabetes is known as diabetic retinopathy.
 This leads to swelling of the retina which causes loss of vision.
 Other conditions more likely to develop as a result of diabetes include cataracts, glaucoma and retinal detachments.